nrajasin/Network-intrusion-dataset-creator/README.md

 1. Added command line options
 1. Added IPv6 to one of the detectors.
 Can't remember which one
 1. Migrated from multi-threaded to multi-processors to make use of multiple cores.
 A way to get around the GIL
 1. Added support for count based tumbling window.
+Now supports both time and count.
-Added support for -wt or -wp.
+    * Added command line option support for -wt or -wp.
     * Supports either or both time based or count based window boundaries.
     * The window behavior must be specified as a parameter in order to support one or both window parametrs.
+1. Force multiprocessing to run in `fork` mode.
+Linux does this natively.
+Mac Python 3.8 and later use `Spawn`

 ## References
 1. Tumbling time windows for network analysis https://www.youtube.com/watch?v=b3MaxbAAdDw